skypjack/uvw/README.md

 # Note

-This documentation is mostly inspired to the [libuv API documentation](http://docs.libuv.org/en/v1.x/) for obvious reasons.
+This documentation is mostly inspired by the official [libuv API documentation](http://docs.libuv.org/en/v1.x/) for obvious reasons.